Haunt-o/Haunt-o.github.io/nacl-story-cards.md

 For separating pieces of information on a line, you have several options:
 - Comma `,`
 	- Good for lists of things.
+	- Example: `sword, shield, bomb.`

+	  This is pretty straightforward; it's a list of things.
 - Semicolon `;`
 	- Good for a stronger separation of things in the same category.
+	- Example: `lush, vibrant trees; beautiful lake; glowing fireflies.`

+	  This means that all the things listed are separate things, each being a feature of some location.
+The semicolon implies that `lush, vibrant trees` is its own thing instead of `lush` and `vibrant trees` being part of a list.
 - Slash `/`
 	- Good as a middle ground between `,` and `;` — marks things that are separate bits of information that link together under the same piece of information.
+	- Example: `tall/atheletic/toned.`

+	  This means that `tall`, `athletic` and `toned` come together to represent the full description of someone's build.
 - Ampersand `&`
 	- Good when you want to group things together that should be listed with an "&"/"and" between them.
+	- Example: `eyes(deep&brown).`

+	  This implies that the eyes should be described as "deep and brown" or the two features should be grouped together overall.

+&nbsp;

+*If you're not 100% sure about which one is the best to pick, it honestly doesn't matter too much if you're stuck on very specific cases like whether to use a slash or an ampersand to separate two things; the descriptions for each thing are just a technical, "standard" definition for how NaCL works.*

+*The AI — 99.999% of the time — isn't going to get an entirely different message from something like `shirt(clean,white)` vs `shirt(clean&white)`.*

+&nbsp;

 For each following detail about the story card item, a keyword will be used to specify what sort of information is being listed.